English

 • Avoid taking supplements with coffee or whole grains (due to phytic acid, especially for minerals)

 But also remember: our days don't always go as planned.
-So, don't worry if you occasionally have a coffee or a sandwich right after taking magnesium.
+Don't worry if you occasionally have coffee or a sandwich right after taking magnesium.
 Don't let perfect be the enemy of good!

 Sources